An Effect Pedal by Jeff Starr

 One of the consistent issues I ran into with overdrive, distortion and fuzz pedals is that they always cause a major shift in the tone of my guitar and they often make different guitars sound the same.

-Additionally, many gain pedals lack touch sensitive dynamics and this causes the tactile loop between the guitar and the amp to die.
+Additionally, many gain pedals lack touch sensitive dynamics.
+This causes the tactile loop between the guitar and the amp to die.
 I wanted to enhance the tactile response of playing my guitar so that it always felt like I was using a hot & loud amp.

-If you have ever played circuits based on a Fuzz Face or the Tone Bender or then you have likely learned a few basic rules: volume at max, set your fuzz level to taste and then roll down your guitar volume for some of the best clean sounds you have ever heard.
+If you have ever played circuits based on a Fuzz Face or the Tone Bender then you have likely learned a few basic rules: volume at max, set your fuzz level to taste and then roll down the guitar’s volume knob for some of the best clean sounds you have ever heard

-You also likely learned the drawbacks vintage circuits face: High levels of hissy noise, radio interference bleeding into your signal, transistors tempermental to temperature, component tolerances eroding consistency, and a serious dislike of buffers.
+You also likely learned the drawbacks in these vintage circuits: High levels of hissy noise, radio interference bleeding into your signal, transistors temperamental to temperature, component tolerances eroding consistency, and a serious dislike of buffers.

-While The Ruthie can trace its sonic lineage back to classic pedals like the Fuzz Face and Tone Benders I put a focus on touch sensitivity, with better clean up and low frequency sculpting.
-I only use high quality components to achieve my obsession with creating a consistent low noise circuit.
+While The Ruthie can trace its sonic lineage back to classic pedals like the Fuzz Face and Tone Benders I put the focus on touch sensitivity, with better clean up and low frequency sculpting.
+I use high quality components and SMD construction to build a consistent and low noise circuit.
 Plus you can use Ruthie with a buffer.
 I am extremely proud of the pedal and I think you are going to love it.

 At the core of its design, Ruthie utilizes carefully selected PNP transistors.
 I spent over a year – partnered with an electrical engineer – to make sure we focused on the specific values in transistors that actually matter to the tone.
 I did a lot of A/B testing using through-hole and surface mount transistors.
 I spent days recording and comparing the frequency profiles that the transistors generated.
 And, I spent way too many hours recording and then obsessing over the frequencies of the noise generated at loud volumes.
 I really wanted to get this right and the transistors I’ve chosen provide a very dynamic gain range with a touch responsiveness that allows for beautiful cleans and gated thick fuzz.